-PIONEER LIFE- Students will participate in chores associated with life on a farm during early Georgia history.
+PIONEER LIFE- Students will participate in chores associated with life on a farm in early Georgia.
 From the early 1800's to the mid 1900's, chores included drawing water, laundry, and gardening.
-Students will tour the original home site and features of the Scott family.
+Students will tour the homestead while learning the history of the land.